Murcof: Murcof - Cosmos (2007)

 In 2007 Corona released the third Murcof album Cosmos.
 It was a spacious dark ambient record which included dense walls of textures (hinting at Ligeti), abstracted sounds of synth pioneers, intense climaxes and on some tracks glitchy dub and techno beats.
 Corona stated that it expressed some personal changes in his life, including his move from Ensenada to Barcelona in 2006.
 Before moving to Europe, Corona sold his hardware instruments, including a Roland Juno‐106 and Moog Prodigy.
-Corona described the album as follows: “Cosmos is a celebration of our existence, of the universe: we must see beyond the skyscrapers around us, look above, look the star and the sky.”
+Corona described the album as follows: "Cosmos is a celebration of our existence, of the universe: we must see beyond the skyscrapers around us, look above, look the star and the sky."

 Murcof - The Versailles Sessions (2008)

-In the summer of 2007 Corona got invited by Les Grandes Eaux Nocturnes (an annual festival of sound, light and water at Château de Versailles in France) to compose a 6 speaker composition for the grand evening fountain display in the Jardin du Roi.
+In the summer of 2007 Corona was invited by Les Grandes Eaux Nocturnes (an annual festival of sound, light and water at Château de Versailles in France) to compose a 6 speaker composition for the grand evening fountain display in the Jardin du Roi.
 The Versaille Sessions is an aural document of that installation.
 GetSound, who commissioned the project, hired a Parisian group of musicians specialized in baroque music.
 Murcof and the musicians resided in the GetSound studio in Paris for two days to record the musicians’ interpretations of compositions from the baroque time, from for example Jean-Baptiste Lully, Henry Purcell and François Couperin.
 The pieces were played traditionally as well as with note and instrument experimentation.
 They experimented with modifying the score, tempo, pitch and by inserting random pauses.
 Texturally they explored the instruments by throwing all sorts of material inside the harpsichord and pounding on the viola da gamba's body, capturing a wide range of timbres, giving Corona many composing options.
 Corona stated it was a great learning experience for him thanks to the musicians’ open mindedness and fun approach.
 Corona described the composition process as partially different from the usual Murcof composition method.
 He was processing previously recorded acoustic material as usual, but this time the source material was very specific 17th century baroque and the experiments in the studio were already a part of the composing process.
 Two weeks before the opening Corona went to the site wanting to get an impression of the sound, but could not make the necessary tests due to pouring rain.
 He did realize though that he was going in the wrong musical direction.
 He thought the big space demanded a different sound: more openness, more time for the sounds to develop and resonate.
 So in the remaining two weeks he reworked the whole commission into The Versailles Sessions.